bfenetworks/ingress-bfe/docs/en_us/ingress/load-balance.md

-# Load banlancing between Services
+# Load balancing between Services
 ## Introduction

 For `Service`s that providing the same service (called Sub-Services),  BFE Ingress Controller supports load balancing between them, based on weight configured for each `Service`.